 - Use the ►Run (1000) button to run the SQL code.

-You can use the default database for your tables, but when building an analytical data store its best to create custom databases for specific data.
+You can use the default database for your tables, but when building an analytical data store it’s best to create custom databases for specific data.

 Create a table

-- In the Azure Databricks workspace portal, in the sidebar, select (+) New and then select File Upload and upload the products.csv file you downloaded to your computer.
+file to your local computer, saving it as products.csv. - In the Azure Databricks workspace portal, in the sidebar, select (+) New and then select Data.

 - When the table has been created, review its details.